Markil3/JMEControllerConfig/README.md

 The CalibrateInputScreen state will show a series of prompts that will guide users through the process of creating a controller remapping properties file compatible with com.jme3.input.JoystickCompatibilityMappings.

+# A message on the future of this project.
+*Hello, everyone.*

+*I’ve recently taken on a new job, and, due to the demands of a full-time developer job, I will no longer be able to maintain this project.
+I’ve had a lot of fun with it, but continuing it for the future is simply unfeasible.*

+*With that said, this application is fully open-source, and anyone is available to freely use it, modify it, or maintain their own copy.
+The only thing I require is that the copyright and license is preserved.
+I hope that you find this useful.*

+*I am archiving the repository at the moment.
+However, if anyone wishes to take over development, I will be willing to transfer full ownership of the project, copyright and all, to the new maintainer.
+If there is anyone who wishes to take ownership of this, message [markil3](https://hub.jmonkeyengine.org/u/markil3/summary) on the jmonkey forums and we can discuss it.*

+*Thank you all for a great year.
+May God bless you all,*

+*Markil 3*

 ## Getting started
 Download the [latest release build](https://github.com/Markil3/JMEControllerConfig/releases) and store it in your project's library folder.
 Point your build tool to use the library.
 Then, ensure that your jMonkey application's settings (com.jme3.system.AppSettings#setUseJoysticks) are set to enable joypad support After that, just attach the markil3.controller.JoystickPreviewScreen to the jMonkey applications state manager to display the gamepad information, or attach CalibrateInputScreen with a link to the output file to configure gamepads.
 Simply detach the state you used to remove the information.